TheNHBushman.com

 Across from the Visitor Center welcome sign is a map of the dig sites.
 Notice the distances (in meters) on the signposts to the left.

 After a 100 kilometer motor bike ride to get to the park, Hui-Chen and I decided to get something to eat.
-I took this shot to demonstrate that no matter how far in the bush you go in Thailand, someone, somewhere has a fucking TV going with Thai dramas.
+I took this shot to demonstrate that no matter how far in the bush you go in Thailand, someone, somewhere has a stinking TV going with Thai dramas.

 Once on the trail to the actual sites, there is another small , and very confusing map.
 North is to the right, which is normally East.
 Notice “uranium area” at the top.
 Don’t ask me what this means, ’cause I do not know!